BrandonC123/github-clone/README.md

 Route: "/:username" View user profile
  - View recently created repositories in a 3x2 grid
- - Display user profile information along with a form to edit using "Edit Profile" button
+ - Display user profile information along with a form to edit information using "Edit Profile" button
  - Display contributions calendar showing when the user made changes to a repository
  - If viewing another person's profile option to Follow/Unfollow user will be displayed instead of Edit Profile

+Route: "/:username/settings" Edit user profile
+ - Displays current user details with option to update
+ - Right column displays option to upload an image to crop and serve as profile image

 Route: ":/username/repositories" View user repositories
  - View all user created repositories